 While periodontal treatment and/or other dental services can often improve eligibility for many individuals who are not initially considered good candidates for dental implants, there are some cases in which an alternative treatment may be the best option.
 Other tooth restoration solutions available at our practice include dental crowns designed to restore form and function to badly damaged teeth, as well as dental bridges made to replace one or more consecutively missing teeth.
 We also offer inlays and onlays—also called partial crowns—if enough tooth structure remains that a full crown is not necessary for successful restoration of single teeth.

-At the time of your consultation, Dr. Olson will discuss all tooth replacement and restoration options available to you, helping you select the most appropriate treatment for your needs and goals.
+At the time of your consultation, your dentist will discuss all tooth replacement and restoration options available to you, helping you select the most appropriate treatment for your needs and goals.

 Generally speaking, dental implants are considered a safe tooth replacement solution when treatment is properly performed by a skilled and experienced dentist.
-Of course, as with any surgery, there is some degree of risk involved, making it imperative that you select a dentist who has received extensive implant dentistry training, utilizes state-of-the-art technology for precision planning and surgical placement, and has a proven track record of successful treatment—such as Dr. Olson.
+Of course, as with any surgery, there is some degree of risk involved, making it imperative that you select a dentist who has received extensive implant dentistry training, utilizes state-of-the-art technology for precision planning and surgical placement, and has a proven track record of successful treatment—such as the doctors on our team.
 By choosing the right dentist, you can minimize potential risks and complications while maximizing safety and long-term success.

 Typically, local anesthesia is all that is necessary to limit any potential discomfort during dental implant surgery.
 In fact, most of our patients say they experienced little to no pain at all—only slight sensations of pressure.
-Following treatment, Dr. Olson often recommends over-the-counter medication should any postoperative discomfort manifest, though the majority of individuals have no issues with pain after the placement of their dental implants.
+Following treatment, our doctors often recommend over-the-counter medication should any postoperative discomfort manifest, though the majority of individuals have no issues with pain after the placement of their dental implants.

 Just like natural teeth, dental implants require regular brushing and flossing, as well as professional cleanings at least twice annually.
 While the implant post and tooth restoration attached to the top will not decay, ensuring the surrounding gum tissue and other oral structures remain healthy is essential to achieving long-lasting results.

 When it comes to candidacy for dental implants, age is not generally as important as having adequate jawbone density and sufficient oral wellness.
-In fact, Dr. Olson has treated numerous patients who chose to receive dental implants or implant-supported dentures later in life.
-During your consultation, he can determine if dental implants would be right for you at this time based on your unique situation.
+In fact, our doctors have treated numerous patients who chose to receive dental implants or implant-supported dentures later in life.
+During your consultation, your dentist can determine if dental implants would be right for you at this time based on your unique situation.